TheCakeIsNaOH/choco-hooks/README.md

 The main limitation of this is that hook scripts will not be triggered if a package does not have scripts.

-## What not implement this directly in choco
+## Why not implement this directly in choco

 In the [choco feature request](https://github.com/chocolatey/choco/issues/1185), it is unclear if hooks are a feature that would go in open source Choco, or in the licensed extension.
 There has been no clarification on that point, even after asking.